Internal communication is no longer a support function — it’s a business advantage.

 • Employee alignment with strategy and values

 Research shows that when leadership communication is clear and consistent, employees have a much better understanding of organisational direction.
-79 % of employees say the quality of communication from leaders affects how well they understand organisational goals, with unclear leadership communication contributing to confusion and disengagement.
+79 % of employees say the quality of communication from leaders affects how well they understand organisational goals.
+When communication is unclear or inconsistent, it creates confusion, slows decision-making, and leads to disengagement across teams.

 Organizations with transparent communication also tend to perform better.
-Employees in well-connected organizations are more motivated and spend less time searching for info and more time executing work.
+Employees in well-connected organizations are more motivated, better informed, and more confident in their work.
+They spend less time searching for information or clarifying priorities, and more time executing work that drives results.

 Internal communications is everyone’s responsibility

-Internal communications doesn’t belong to one department.
-You’ve probably heard that in large organizations, the internal communication department is responsible for internal communication and that in small businesses, where there is usually no IC department, HR is in charge of the internal communication strategy.
+Internal communication doesn’t belong to one department.
+You’ve probably heard that in large organizations, the internal communication department is responsible for internal communication and that in small businesses, where there is usually no IC department, HR takes ownership of the internal communication strategy.

-It also involves many different participants: top management, managers, and employees.
-In that sense, IC doesn’t involve only one department.
+It involves many different participants: top management, managers, and employees.
+Each group plays a distinct role in making communication clear, relevant, and actionable.
+In that sense, internal communication doesn’t sit with one team.
 It’s everyone’s responsibility.

 Everyone in your organization should feel responsible for your internal communication: